Manish46739/Book_Review_Service/README.md

   - Ensure required fields are present in requests.
 - **Port conflicts:**
   - Change the port in `main.ts` if needed.
+- **Redis not caching:**
+  - Make sure your app and Redis are using the same host/IP and port.
+  - Use `redis-cli keys *` to check for the `books` key after a GET request.

 ---